-We asked for support in requesting New York Governor Andrew Cuomo’s veto of A5036B, a restrictive anti-adoptee rights bill that the New York Senate and State Assembly recently passed.
+We asked for support in requesting New York Governor Andrew Cuomo’s veto of A5036B, a restrictive anti-adoptee rights bill that the New York Senate and State Assembly passed.
 Details about that bill are here.

 The Honorable Andrew M. Cuomo

 Dear Governor Cuomo: